sayem270/brs/ETHICS.md

 *This document should be reviewed regularly and updated as laws and best practices evolve.
 When in doubt, consult with legal professionals familiar with cybersecurity law.*

-**ООО "ИЗИПРОТЕК" and the BRS development team are not responsible for misuse of this toolkit.
+**EasyProTech LLC and the BRS development team are not responsible for misuse of this toolkit.
 Users bear full responsibility for their actions.**

 **Contact: @easyprotechaifactory | Website: www.easypro.tech**